Beth Barol, PhD

 Group dynamics, conflict resolution, developing compassion and empathy through the use of biographical timelines and other interventions, management, and leadership, as well as therapeutic approaches around trauma, mental illness, and neurological differences—including autism—have been the focus of my work and make up the greatest part of my research agenda.

-I am currently teaching Interpersonal Processes(SW 503), and several electives; a course on Supporting people with Intellectual and Developmental Disability, and one on The Biographical Timeline which also has a child welfare focus.
+I am currently teaching two of our core courses; Interpersonal Processes, Treating Trauma, and several electives; a course on Supporting people with Intellectual and Developmental Disability, and one on The Biographical Timeline which also has a child welfare focus.

-I am pleased to add that the Center for Social Work Education has given me the freedom to launch a certificate in Supporting Individuals with Intellectual and Developmental Disabilities, as well as the Social Work in the Community Services in Dauphin County, a free clinic that provides experiences to student interns relating to the certificate.
+I am pleased to add that the Center for Social Work Education has given me the freedom to launch a certificate in Supporting Individuals with Intellectual and Developmental Disabilities, as well as to start up a free community clinic serving vulnerable adults under the Center’s SWCS umbrella.

 - 1998 PhD in Clinical Social Work, Bryn Mawr College, Graduate School of Social Work and Social Research, Bryn Mawr, PA, ("Carola Woerishoffer Fellow" for 1989-1990)